atomicsorcerer/rsa-encryption/README.md

 > Disclaimer: project under development

 # RSA Encryption from Scratch
-A full implementation of RSA encryption from scratch
+A full implementation of the original RSA encryption from scratch
 ## Description
 RSA encryption secures the modern digital world.
 RSA encryption relies on modular arithmetic and how difficult it is to factor the product of two large prime numbers.
-This project aims to show how this encryption works in an accessible manner.
+This project aims to show how this encryption originally worked in an accessible manner.
+Though some of the math tricks have changed, the core idea of RSA remains the same.
 ## Dependencies
 Since this project aims to transparently show how RSA encryption works, the only dependencies are the python standard library and the built-in math module.
 ## Usage